 Sherl joined Diabetes Research WA team in 1997 after returning to Perth following a stint in the country as the Clinical Co-ordinator of the Northampton Asthma Service and Resource/ Education Officer for the Asthma Foundation in the Midwest.

 Sherl has ensured quality world-class diabetes research is the main focus at DRWA and continues to develop connections and partnerships within Western Australian.
-She believes the benefits not only change the future for those at risk of diabetes, but also for the wider community and health sector including a reduction in government spending in the sector.
+She believes the benefits not only change the future for those living with or at risk of diabetes, but also for the wider community and health sector including a reduction in government spending in the sector.

-Diabetes Research WA Board Members
+Diabetes Research WA Committee Members

 Liz is a writer and communicator with more than 25 years’ experience working in Australia, London, and New York.
 Recently Liz left her position as Media Advisor and Uniview Editor at The University of Western Australia to become a freelance journalist.